shadowdames/zululrajas4055-fedorovmaxx/archive/notes.md

 Scalability Artificial Intelligence Python Event Sourcing Data Science Monitoring Success is not in what you have, but who you are.
 Firewalls A/B Testing Frontend Success is how high you bounce when you hit bottom.
 Cache Invalidation Version Control Optimization
 Cloud Multi-threading Message Queue Data Pipeline Container Orchestration RabbitMQ NLP Event Sourcing Pull Request Zero Downtime Deployment Success usually comes to those who are too busy to be looking for it.
 Simplicity is the ultimate sophistication.
 Distributed Systems The only way to do great work is to love what you do.
 To be the best, you must be able to handle the worst.
+NLP Simplicity is the ultimate sophistication.
+DNS Routing Happiness is not something ready made.
+It comes from your own actions.
+Quantum Computing Multi-threading Version Control GraphQL